 Mayor of Boroondara Cr Jane Addis said with the development of each budget, Council works diligently to balance the needs of our diverse and growing community.

-“Through this Proposed Budget, we are making significant investments in a number of projects, including the implementation of a Food Organics and Green Organics service.
+“Through this Proposed Budget, we are making significant investments in a number of projects, including the implementation of a Food Organics and Garden Organics service.
 Previously planned for introduction in 2022-23, we have brought forward the delivery of this important initiative to the 2019-20 financial year in response to community expectation and environmental challenges.

 “We are also making a significant commitment to the Boroondara Customer First Program, to transform the way in which we interact with our customers, to ensure they experience convenience and ease when dealing with Council.
 Be it using our services, accessing information or making transactions online, we want to provide our community with the means to interact with us in their preferred way; anytime, anywhere, using any device.
 The business case for this program identifies $182 million of benefits for the community and Council from an investment of $129 million over the next 15 years.